The author joined my Podcast for a talk in November 2024.

 First: Content of the novel

 Linda is the protagonist.
-She, her husband Russell and their kids, Josie and Hip (both 15, they are twins) move in the beginning of the novel: To a company town, a "place with laws and order and guaranteed work".
+She, her husband Russell and their kids, Josie and Hip (15-year-old-twins) move in the beginning of the novel: To a company town, a "place with laws and order and guaranteed work".
 And also a fence and day workers from outside and no money.
-You just go into the supermarket and take what you need.
+You just go to the supermarket and take what you need.
 You live in a house and ride a car.
 It's all without money - except for the deposit you have to pay before moving in.

 Of course, it's not easy to be the new family in a town where most people have lived for a very, very long time, sometimes since birth.
-It's all very healthy, even the air outside.
+It's all very healthy, even the air outside within the fences.
 But after the family has spent some quality time together, it gets boring and strained.
-Everybody is polite, but also very distant.
+Everybody is polite, but also behaves very distant.

 That's the point where I felt a bit boredom reading the novel myself, but only for a short moment.
 Then, Linda start's to meet people that behave differently and the plot moves into action.
 And suddenly, I am in one of the best novels I read in SF so far.